Performance Guarantees for Quantum Neural Estimation of Entropies: Performance Guarantees for Quantum Neural Estimation

 \end{theorem} The proof of Theorem~\ref{Thm:minimaxrisk-QNE-Renyi} is analogous to that of Theorem~\ref{Thm:minimaxrisk-QNE}, and is given in Section~\ref{Sec:Thm:minimaxrisk-QNE-Renyi-proof} below.

-Specializing Theorem~\ref{Thm:minimaxrisk-QNE-Renyi} to a QNE employing the shallow neural net used in Corollary~\ref{Cor-shallownn}, we obtain the result stated below (proof is omitted as it is similar to Corollary~\ref{Cor-shallownn}). \begin{cor}[Performance guarantees with shallow neural net] For $\alpha \in (0,1) \cup (1,\infty)$, the following hold with $\cS \subseteq \cS_d(b)$:
+Specializing Theorem~\ref{Thm:minimaxrisk-QNE-Renyi} to a QNE employing the shallow neural net used in Corollary~\ref{Cor-shallownn}, we obtain the result stated below (proof is omitted as it is similar to Corollary~\ref{Cor-shallownn}). \begin{cor}[Performance guarantees with shallow neural net] Let $\alpha \in (0,1) \cup (1,\infty)$.
+The following hold with $\cS \subseteq \cS_d(b)$ for all $z \geq 0$:

 \end{cor} To benchmark the above performance guarantees, one may compare it with the following lower bound on the minimax which holds when $d b^{\alpha} \lesssim n \log d\,$, $b \geq (\log d)^2 \vee 2$ and $\alpha >1$: